-3.6.1 Concrete and mortar (when not delivered by cement lorry) will be mixed to the front of the site in a dedicated area.
+3.6.1 Concrete and mortar (when not delivered by cement lorry) will be mixed to the front of the site around the existing driveway, or within the garage.

 3.6.2 All mortar mixing and handling of any other hazardous materials shall take place outside the rpa's of trees.
-Water run-off from the cleaning of either a mortar tower or concrete mixers is to be directed away from rpa's and will take place as far from trees as possible.
+Water run-off from the cleaning of concrete mixers is to be directed away from rpa's and will take place as far from trees as possible.

-3.6.3 If necessary a confinement area controlling the run-off shall be installed, incorporating an impermeable layer of strong plastic sheeting help within a raised bed.
-Washing of cement mixers shall take place only within the confined area.
+3.6.3 If necessary confinement areas controlling the run-off shall be installed, incorporating an impermeable layer of strong plastic sheeting help within a raised bed.
+Washing of cement mixers shall take place only within the confined areas.